The Adventures of Timmy the Tooth

-The Adventures of Timmy the Tooth is an American direct-to-video musical puppet series, aimed at children age 2 to 7, produced by Bomp Productions and MCA/Universal Home Video.
+The Adventures of Timmy the Tooth, or simply Timmy the Tooth, is an American direct-to-video musical puppet series, aimed at children age 2 to 7, produced by Bomp Productions and MCA/Universal Home Video.
 Ten episodes were released from 1994 to 1995.

 Production

 The series was created by puppeteers James Murray, Dina Fraboni and Kevin Carlson.
 Phil Baron co-wrote all episodes with Carlson and Murray.
 The characters were designed by Drew Massey and Bob Fappiano, with puppets built by Bob Fappiano and additional puppets and marionettes by Christine Papelexis.
 Composed by Joyce Imbesi, the songs were written by Imbesi and Willow Wray with some by Craig Thomas, Richard Friedman, Tina Mitchell and Jonathan Raines, Murray, Carlson and Baron.

 Plot

 This show was about the adventures of a talking tooth named Timmy and all his friends of Flossmore Valley as they went on adventures using their imaginations, which would usually have Timmy thwarting bad guys like the Cavity Goon and Miss Sweety or the Gingivitis Gang.